osm-fr/osmose-backend/doc/0-Index.md

 ### Instances of issues
 Each issue yield by the analyzer should refer to a class definition by using the same class `id`:
 * `class`: the class `id` from the definition.
 * `subclass` (optional): an extra identifier to make the issue instance unique.
 Used in case of a same OSM object trigger multiple time the same issue (eg misspelling).
-It can also be used to distinguee multiple behaviors of the a validation rule to easy debug.
+It can also be used to distingue multiple behaviors of the validation rule to easy debug.
 * `text` (optional): field also know as "subtitle".
 It explains the issue for this specific object, eg by quoting the tag value raising this issue.
 * `fix` (optional): a structured field of suggested changes to fix the OSM objects.
 See details below.